ahilbers/importance_subsampling/README.md

 # 2019_importance_subsampling
 Data and model files for preprint "Importance Subsampling: Improving Power System Planning Under Climate-based Uncertainty (2019)"

+## Notes
+- Before running the model, the data/demand_wind.csv should be split into two different .csv files, called data/demand.csv and data/wind.csv, with the correct demand and wind capacity factors.
+All demand values should be multipled by -1.
+The files data/demand.csv and data/wind.csv are provided as an example of the correct format.
+- The version of Calliope used is 0.6.2.

 ## Contains:
-- demand_wind.csv: dataset with estimates of hourly UK-wide demand levels and wind capacity factors over the period 1980-2015.
+- data/demand_wind.csv: dataset with estimates of hourly UK-wide demand levels and wind capacity factors over the period 1980-2015.
 All leap days (29-Feb) are removed.
+- data/demand.csv: example of file format for the correct data/demand.csv file.
+The values from the 'demand' column in data/demand_wind.csv should be inserted here.
+All values should be negative.
+- data/wind.csv: example of file format for the correct data/wind.csv file.
+The values from the 'wind' column ind ata/demand_wind.csv should be inserted here.
-- # some files corresponding to the power system model
+- model.yaml: main file used to run Calliope model
+- locations.yaml: locations file used in creating the Calliope model.
+- techs.yaml: technology characteristics file used in creating the Calliope model.

 ## Contact
 Adriaan Hilbers